-An in-depth Autobiographical Tapestry blended with History and Ruminations
+An extensive, in-depth Autobiographical Tapestry blended with both Family and World History and Ruminations

 Hello there, and welcome!
 Click on each photo to pop it up BIG.
 Enjoy!

 Hello again, and welcome to my website!
 This autobiography of sorts is composed as a tapestry of words in images to capture the events and experiences of my life upon the canvas of a much larger picture of the world I grew up in.
-These include thoughts, feelings, and analyses as well.
-OK?
-Great, let’s go, because it’s hard as hell to write in the first person without sounding as if I’m bragging and using too many I-did-this-and-I-did-thats.
-Yes, just dive on in past those rocks over there.
+These include my thoughts, feelings, and analyses as well.
+I was fortunate to grow up and live during times of dynamic change and derailed transformations.
+They were not ordinary times, and yet I struggled to be ordinary, ordinary enough to be respected and loved, or so I thought.
+Heck, I was weird!
+So weird!
+As weird all those kooky-strange TV shows, books, and movies I devoured as an eccentric, nearly-deaf, farm boy.
+Our world, however, went crazy, so to speak.
+My life felt peeled open against such chaos.
+It felt scarey!
+So here I am, OK?
+Note, however, these writings aren’t really all about me as much as they are about the world we all emerged from.
+They’re FOR what actions we may choose to engage in next.
+Ready?
+Yeah?
+Great!
+Let’s go, because it’s hard as hell to write in the first person without sounding as if I’m bragging and using too many I-did-this-and-I-did-thats.
+Yes, just jump on in past those rocks over there.
 The water’s deep.
 Really deep!
 No monsters anywhere, tho.

 Off and on over the years since a child with an unusual awareness of what was going on in the world, this fired-up “angel-devil” used to volunteer as a political activist for many different causes.
 In recent times I’ve pulled back to reassess.
 What results do we as human beings really want to experience?
 There must be more effective ways beyond reacting in rage, hate, and vengeance to so much criminal injustice, pervasive corruption, and tyranny.
 People move at, into, and around one another as Postmodern neo-tribes often stuck in self-righteousness and ideology.
 We grow up within the prisons of our individual and cultural belief systems unwittingly enslaved by our own minds.
 This Matrix is self-created by our culturally-conditioned abstract minds as the biological equivalent of machine software.
 Or is it?